agungTuanany/Javascript-data-structure-and-algorithm/chapter-10-algorithms-recursion/README.md

 So, this `inception()` function is going to get return `"done!"`, but notice what happens next.
-I get `Return value: undefined` in _Scope_ tabs as we popped off the tip item form the Call Stack; and if I keep popping things from the Call Stack, the return value is undefined, and tht's why we get.
+I get `Return value: undefined` in _Scope_ tabs as we popped off the tip item form the Call Stack; and if I keep popping things from the Call Stack, the return value is undefined, and that's why we get.

 Now, why is that?
 Well, if we go back to our functions, what you just saw was us essentially doing calling `inception()`, we called inception 4 times.